Be Green for Holiday Dress Up - Make a Costume Trunk

 Other items in the trunk or on hand will add to the ensemble.
 Start with the clothing and then search everyone's closet for additional touches.

-Long Brown or Black Robe with hood and Others Like Kimonos
+Long Brown or Black Robe with Hood and Also Kimonos

 Kimonos with pointed straw hats make a quick and easy costume.
 Also see the bad Friar who is attempting to corrupt the ladies and the Indian maiden.